binocarlos/arpanet2/designnotes.md

 The solution is to replace the standard `docker --link` command with [weave](https://github.com/zettio/weave) and [consul](https://github.com/hashicorp/consul).

-By giving each service container a weave IP address and registering the name of the service with consul - we can replicate the simpicity of docker links but for multiple endpoints per service and across multiple physical hosts.
+The following is a breakdown of the various pieces of the puzzle.

 #### deployments